 - Often, I will double the recipe because it never seems like enough otherwise.

-- DO NO SKIP the red wine vinegar.
+- DO NOT SKIP the red wine vinegar.
 It really makes the dish!